 4. Encourage mindfulness and relaxation: Help your child to learn mindfulness and relaxation techniques, such as deep breathing, visualisation, or meditation.
-This can alleviate stress and better perceive situations for what they are; often more positively than we might have initially thought.
+This can alleviate stress and help them better perceive situations for what they are; often more positive than we might have initially thought.

 Activity: Practice mindful breathing exercises.
 There are many guided meditations for children available online, and this can be a great way to help children to relax, focus, and learn to manage their emotions.

 5. Encourage creativity and imagination: Encourage your child to explore their creativity and imagination through art, music, or other creative outlets.

 Activity: If you’re not sure where to start, get your child colouring books with mandalas or other intricate designs.
 This can be a way to practice mindfulness and focus in the present moment while also allowing them to express their creativity.

 6. Encourage physical activity: Exercise has been shown to improve mood and self-esteem, so encourage your child to get plenty of physical activity.
 Sports and active games are also a great tool to develop other characteristics such as resilience, resourcefulness, teamwork and tactical thinking.